 An example application was written to simulate different execution scenarios and to measure the tasks that have to be performed.
-The example JADE_WP_AsynchMthCalls_Example application, which can be downloaded from the https://www.jadeworld.com/developer-center/resource-library/white-papers section of our Web site, is described in the appendix of this document and is available for you to use and modify, running it against your own specific hardware.
+The example AsynchMethodExample application, which can be downloaded from the JADE-WP-Asynchronous-Method-Calls link at https://github.com/jadesoftwarenz, is described in the appendix of this document and is available for you to use and modify, running it against your own specific hardware.